AbhishekPednekar84/personal-blog-site/content/datetime.md

 The `strftime()` method converts the `datetime` object to a `string`.
 Furthermore, it accepts format codes as parameters to represent the `datetime` in the desired format.
 The complete [list of format codes](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) are available in the official documentation.

+Another great tool to generate the format string for `strftime` is [pystrftime.com](https://pystrftime.com/).
+You can simply enter the required date and time and the format string will be auto generated.

 The format codes can be applied to both naive and aware objects.

 ```